usegalaxy-eu/website/_posts/2023-01-24-gpu-jupyterlab-in-galaxy.md

 ### Use-cases
-A recent scientific publication that predicts infected regions of COVID-19 CT scan images is reproduced using multiple features of JupyterLab.
-In addition, colabfold, a faster implementation of alphafold2, can also be accessed in this notebook to predict the 3D structure of protein sequences.
+A recent scientific publication that predicts infected regions of [COVID-19 CT scan images](https://www.sciencedirect.com/science/article/pii/S2666990021000069) is reproduced using multiple features of JupyterLab.
+In addition, [ColabFold](https://github.com/sokrypton/ColabFold), a faster implementation of [AlphaFold2](https://www.nature.com/articles/s41586-021-03819-2), can also be accessed in this notebook to predict the 3D structure of protein sequences.
 JupyterLab notebook is accessible in two ways - first as an interactive Galaxy tool and second by running the underlying docker container.
 In both ways, long-running training can be executed on Galaxy’s compute infrastructure.

 ### How to apply for this resource